 If you have more information about this county, any city in it or any other beautiful place in Sweden, please use the form at the bottom of the page to write it.
 Thanks.

-The county with its capital city Falun as well is very beautiful, with high technological, educational facilities, good climate and rich nature.
 It shares with other beautiful provinces in Sweden the role of making Sweden the third best country for information technology (IT) in the world.

 In addition to these important points, a team of scientists has made a good discovery to the oldest living tree in the world in the area, the spruce tree.

-Recently researchers delighted the Swedish when they have made a fascinating discovery in the mountain tundra of Dalarna in the south part of central Sweden to the oldest living tree in the world.
+Recently researchers delighted the Swedish when they made a fascinating discovery in the mountain tundra of Dalarna in the south part of central Sweden to the oldest living tree in the world.

 The roots of this old spruce tree are 9550 years old and dating back to the end of the last ice age, when the ice covered Sweden.